RedHatSatellite/satellite-clone/README.md

 - 6.9
 - 6.10
 - 6.11
+- 6.12

 #### What you need: ####
-  - A blank (vanilla install) RHEL 7 server (target server).
+  - A blank (vanilla install) RHEL 7 or RHEL 8 (Satellite 6.11+) machine (target server).
 You will run the setup commands here.
   - A backup from a Satellite server (source server) created with `satellite-maintain`.
-This backup can be with or without pulp data, and can be from a RHEL 6 or 7 machine.
+This backup can be with or without pulp data, and can be from a RHEL 7 or 8 machine.
   - You will need a Satellite 6 subscription for the cloned machine.
 With the new Satellite Infrastructure [subscription model](https://access.redhat.com/solutions/3382781) you should have multiple Satellite subscriptions available.

 #### Setup ####